kid101/EncumbranceDemo/README.md

 Do a **gradle createServer** to create the BootJar in demo-server project. execute`./build/node/runserver` to start the servers

-Only PartyA has privilege to run the service (On Conditional Property Used. looks for `active.service`set to `true` in JVM args to Activate the Service).
+Only PartyA has privilege to run the service. demo-service cordapp is deployed on PartyA only.
 In build/node/PartyA/ you will find 2 folders.
 Cache and Response:
 Cache is the CacheDir where the okHttp Cache is saved.
 Response is the Folder where the partyList.txt file gets saved.